moz13d/documentation/docs/Node Operators/configuration-variables.md

 The Chainlink node is equipped with an internal "nurse" service that can perform automatic `pprof` profiling when the certain resource thresholds are exceeded (currently, memory and goroutine count).
 These profiles are saved to disk to facilitate fine-grained debugging of performance-related issues.
 Generally speaking, if you notice that your node has begun to accumulate profiles, you should forward them to the Chainlink team.

-**Adventurous node operators who are interested in understanding these profiles are encouraged to read [this guide](https://jvns.ca/blog/2017/09/24/profiling-go-with-pprof/).**
+**If you are a node operator and you need to understand these profiles, read the [Profiling Go programs with pprof](https://jvns.ca/blog/2017/09/24/profiling-go-with-pprof/) guide.**

 ### AUTO_PPROF_ENABLED